If you buy something through the links on this page, you’re helping me pay for my next adventure—thank you for clicking! Learn more.

 Here are some of the best things to do while in Cinque Terre:

-Go to the beach.
-Monterosso is the only village that has a true beach, the rest just have harbors.
 If you want a beach day in Cinque Terre, head to Monterosso and grab a spot under one of the orange and green striped umbrellas on the sand.
+Monterosso is the only village that has a true beach; the rest are harbors.

-Swim in the harbors.
 Swimming in the clear blue harbors of Vernazza and Manarola is also really popular.
 If you’re feeling really brave, you can jump off the big rocks around the harbor.

-Enjoy a meal with a view.
 My favorite place to eat in Cinque Terre was Nessun Dorma in Manarola.
 This scenic spot serves delicious desserts and Ligurian favorites like pesto with an incredible view.

 Tips for Visiting Cinque Terre